ymirsky/GhostBusters/README.md

 ```
 @inproceedings {ghostbusters@2020,
 author = {Ben Nassi and Yisroel Mirsky and Dudi Nassi and Raz Ben-Netanel and Oleg Drokin and Yuval Elovici},
-title = {Phantom of the ADAS: Securing Advanced Driver-AssistanceSystems from Split-Second Phantom Attacks},
+title = {Phantom of the ADAS: Securing Advanced Driver-Assistance Systems from Split-Second Phantom Attacks},
 booktitle = {The 27th ACM Conference on Computer and Communications Security (CCS)},
 year = {2020},
 publisher = {ACM}